jyj5558/theta/README.md

 # Theta project
-These scripts are developed for a project investigating genomic diversity and effective population size (theta) in wildlife.
+These scripts are developed for a project investigating genomic diversity and effective population size (θ = 4Neμ) in wildlife.

 August 2020